Ever walked into a meeting and felt the room freeze the second someone asked, “What’s on your mind?”

 3. The Family Reunion That Turned Into a Healing Moment

-At a large multi‑generational family gathering, the host opened with, “What’s one memory from the past year that you’d like to share?And ” The simple prompt broke the ice for relatives who hadn’t spoken in years.
+At a large multi‑generational family gathering, the host opened with, “What’s one memory from the past year that you’d like to share?”
+The simple prompt broke the ice for relatives who hadn’t spoken in years.
 A quiet aunt opened up about her recent health scare, prompting a supportive conversation that lasted well beyond the planned agenda.
 The family later credited that moment for sparking a new tradition of weekly check‑ins, strengthening bonds that had been frayed.

 Common Objections (And Why They Miss the Point)